Recommendations & Conclusions

 The requirement for Government departments to use the Algorithmic Transparency Recording Standard should be extended to all public bodies sponsored by Government departments, from 1 January 2025.
 (Paragraph 77) The AI Safety Institute

-Government response.
 The government has made the Algorithmic Transparency Recording Standard (ATRS) mandatory for central government departments and a priority group of 85 arm’s-length bodies.
-It states an intent to extend it to the broader public sector over time and will continue …
+It states an intent to extend it to the broader public sector over time and will continue to explore options for further …

 Department for Science, Innovation and Technology